gonzalomarcote/take-home-assessment/README.md

 ### 3. Scan the recently created container and evaluate the CVEs that it might contain.
 Do it with AWS if possible.
 If not with docker hub

-#### 3.a Create a report of your findings and follow best practices to remediate the CVE
+#### 3.a.
+Create a report of your findings and follow best practices to remediate the CVE
 You can scan our recently created image with:
 `docker scan gonzalomarcote/assessment:latest`

+However `scan` option seems to be deprecated in docker so another popular option is `trivy`, one open-source vulnerability scanner:
+`trivy image gonzalomarcote/assessment:latest`

+Trivy provides detailed CVE reports and is widely used in CI/CD pipelines.

 Also if you are using AWS ECR, you can scan it with AWS CLI `aws ecr start-image-scan` or manually from the AWS ECR images portal.

-#### 3.b What would you do to avoid deploying malicious packages?
+#### 3.b.
+What would you do to avoid deploying malicious packages?
 You can for example use always official docker images, to be sure that to verify package sources or in critical cases to validate checksums.
 In my case, one example to validate `boto3` package checksum would be something similar to this [Dockerfile.checksum](./Dockerfile.checksum):
 ```